cortexlabs/cortex/docs/guides/vpc-peering.md

 Identify the ID and CIDR block of the VPC from which you'd like to connect to the Cortex VPC.

-In my case, I have a VPC in the same AWS account and region, and I can locate its ID from AWS's VPC dashboard:
+In my case, I have a VPC in the same AWS account and region, and I can locate its ID and CIDR block from AWS's VPC dashboard:

 ![step 2](https://user-images.githubusercontent.com/808475/80125729-eb4b3180-8546-11ea-8d20-6bc2478747ae.png)